People who have had COVID-19 are at greater risk of developing Alzheimer's

 The fact that people who survive the COVID-19 are at high risk of subsequently developing Alzheimer's is the main hypothesis on which a study recently launched by experts from Fundació ACE's Memory Unit is based.

-The study, which will last 12 months, aims to evaluate the presence of neurological symptoms in the acute phase of COVID-19 infection in those users of the Daycare Unit with cognitive impairment and to determine the impact of the virus on its progression.
+The study, which will last 12 months, aims to evaluate the presence of neurological symptoms in the acute phase of COVID-19 infection in those users of the memory clinic with cognitive impairment and to determine the impact of the virus on its progression.

 More information on this link.